ICPSquad/Squad/README.md

 - [x] Compatible with **Plug** and **Stoic** wallets.
 - [x] **HTTP** interface for canister informations, asset preview and nft rendering.
 - [x] **Invoice** system for live and open minting in exchange of 1 ICP.
+- [ ] Finish the econony and early gameplay planning.
 - [ ] Drainining and restoring state of all canister at any point to allow for backup system.
 - [ ] Mission, gameplay, airdrop and bootcamp integration.
 - [ ] Legendaries accessories and characters integration.